Children scatter hockey dads' ashes on the backyard he built for them | ExBulletin

 Then, just over a year ago, the high school hockey player turned hockey coach and hockey dad discovered the idyllic life he had built for himself and his family was collapsing.

-He was diagnosed with small cell prostate cancer on January 21, 2020, Beth says.
+He was diagnosed with small cell carcinoma of the prostate on January 21, 2020, Beth says.

 Beth had mistakenly believed she had prepaid her family’s cancer compensation after her own battle with stage 3 breast cancer three years earlier.